 You don't have any saved articles.

-Wildlife Photographer of the Year showcases the world's best nature photography and photojournalism.
-Through their ability to inspire curiosity and wonder, the 100 images showcase wildlife photography as an art form.
-They also challenge us to consider both our place in the natural world and our responsibility to protect it.
+The Natural History Museum's Wildlife Photographer of the Year showcases the world's best nature photography and photojournalism.
+Through their ability to inspire curiosity and wonder, the 100 images showcase wildlife photography as an art form and challenge us to consider both our place in the natural world and our responsibility to protect it.

-The overall winners will be announced on 16 October at an awards ceremony in the Natural History Museum's iconic Hintze Hall.
-Winning images are selected for their creativity, originality and technical excellence.
-This year's competition attracted over 45,000 entries from professionals and amateurs across 95 countries.
+The overall winners will be announced on 15 October at an awards ceremony in the Natural History Museum's iconic Hintze Hall.
+Winning images are selected for their creativity, originality, technical excellence.
+This year's competition attracted almost 50,000 entries from professionals and amateurs across 100 countries.

-Associate sponsors for the upcoming exhibition at the Natural History Museum are renewable energy company Ørsted and LUMIX, Panasonic’s brand of digital cameras.
+Associate sponsors for the upcoming exhibition at the Natural History Museum are renewable energy company Ørsted and digital camera manufacturer, Panasonic LUMIX.

 South Kensington exhibition sponsors

-The Ørsted vision is a world that runs entirely on green energy. Ørsted develops, constructs and operates offshore wind farms, bioenergy plants and innovative waste-to-energy solutions and provides smart energy products to its customers.
-Headquartered in Denmark, Ørsted employs 5,600 people, including over 900 in the UK. Ørsted's shares are listed on Nasdaq Copenhagen (Orsted).
-In 2017, the group's revenue was DKK 59.5 billion (EUR 8.0 billion) https://orsted.co.uk/en/About-us
+The Ørsted vision is a world that runs entirely on green energy. Ørsted develops, constructs and operates offshore and onshore wind farms, bioenergy plants and provides energy products to its customers.
+Headquartered in Denmark, Ørsted employs 6,300 people. Ørsted’s shares are listed on Nasdaq Copenhagen (Orsted).
+In 2018, the group’s revenue was DKK 76.9 billion (EUR 10.3 billion). https://orsted.co.uk/en/About-us

 About Panasonic and LUMIX